radhar/phonegap-ios-datepicker-plugin/README.md

 ### Example Project ###

-Run the Example project to see a live example and simple example on the usage of the DatePicker plugin.
+Run the Example project to see a live example, plus simple usage of the DatePicker plugin.

 ### Screenshot ###